matthewcpaul/mcp/_work/bubble-native-mobile-apps.md

 layout: case-study-new
 product: 'yes'
 order: 1
-logo: /images/work/BubbleNativeMobileAppsEditor.png
-title: Native Mobile Apps Editor
+thumbnail: /images/bubble/BubbleNativeMobileAppsEditorHero.png
-org: Bubble Native Mobile Apps Editor
+title: Bubble Native Mobile Apps Editor
-role: Lead Product Designer
+tags:
+  - tag: [Product Design]
+  - tag: [0 → 1]
+  - tag: [Design Tool]
+  - tag: [Dev Tool]
+  - tag: [Web]
+  - tag: [Mobile App]
+descriptions:
+  - description: "Drove the direction, led the design, and executed on the details for the launch of Bubble Native Mobile Apps—the largest product expansion in Bubble’s history."
+  - description: "I designed the core concepts for how to design, build, and publish native mobile apps for iOS and Android in a new no-code editor: views, native components, navigation, interactions, gestures, hardware integrations, and all of the other mobile-specific capabilities."
 tenure: 2023–2024
 hero: /images/bubble/BubbleNativeAppsAppBar.mp4
 hero-image: /images/bubble/BubbleNativeMobileAppsEditorHero.png
 hero-image-tablet: /images/bubble/BubbleNativeMobileAppsEditorHeroTablet.png
 hero-image-mobile: /images/bubble/BubbleNativeMobileAppsEditorHeroMobile.png
 description-1: I led design for this 0–1 product offering within the existing Bubble platform.
 I researched native iOS, Android, and React Native app development, designed the largest product expansion & UI redesign in Bubble’s history, and collaborated with engineering to build and launch the private Beta release.
 description-2: This tool enables new and existing Bubble customers from differing user profiles to build fully functioning native mobile apps.
-We gave users the tools to build with real native mobile patterns, and a worflow to publish their apps to the Apple App Store & Google Play Store; all without writing a single line of code.
+We gave users the tools to build with real native mobile patterns, and a workflow to publish their apps to the Apple App Store & Google Play Store; all without writing a single line of code.
 ---

 <div class="c-wrap__project" markdown=1>